OPINION

 Analysis

 Defendants are constitutionally entitled to the effective assistance of appellate counsel.
 Evitts v.
-Lucey, 469 U.S. 387, 396, 105 S.Ct.
-830, 836, 83 L.Ed.2d 821 (1985); Stevens v.
-State, 770 N.E.2d 739, 760 (Ind.2002), cert. denied.
+Lucey,

 Appellate ineffectiveness claims are evaluated under the Strickland standard of conduct falling below professional norms and resulting in prejudice such that our confidence in the outcome is undermined.
-As for challenges to an appellate counsel's strategic decision to include or exclude issues, courts should be particularly deferential "unless such a decision was unquestionably unreasonable."
+As for challenges to an appellate counsel's strategie decision to include or exclude issues, courts should be particularly deferential "unless such a decision was unquestionably unreasonable."
 To prevail on a claim of ineffective assistance of appellate counsel, a defendant must "show from the information available in the trial record or otherwise known to appellate counsel that appellate counsel failed to present a significant and obvious issue and that this failure cannot be explained by any reasonable strategy."
 Deciding which issues to raise on appeal is one of the most important strategic decisions of appellate counsel.
 Appellate counsel is not deficient if the decision to present "some issues over others was reasonable in light of the facts of the case and the precedent available to counsel when that choice was made."
 Even if counsel's choice is not reasonable, to prevail, petitioner must demonstrate a reasonable probability that the outcome of the direct appeal would have been different.
 An appellate ineffectiveness claim challenging the quality of counsel's actual presentation of a claim must "overcome the strongest presumption of adequate assistance."
 If the claimed issues were presented by appellate counsel and analyzed by an appellate court, relief will only be afforded when the "appellate court is confident it would have ruled differently."

 On October 1, 1999, nineteen days before Williamson's appellate attorney filed his brief, our supreme court decided Richardson v.
-State, 717 N.E.2d 32 (Ind.
-1999).
-Immediately recognized as a landmark decision, the opinion set forth a new *454 test for analyzing double jeopardy claims under Article I, Section 14 of the Indiana Constitution.
-It held:
+State,

-[T]wo or more offenses are the "same offense" in violation of Article I, Section 14 of the Indiana Constitution, if, with respect to either the statutory elements of the challenged crimes or the actual evidence used to convict, the essential elements of one challenged offense also establish the essential elements of another challenged offense.
+[Two or more offenses are the "same offense" in violation of Article I, Section 14 of the Indiana Constitution, if, with respect to either the statutory elements of the challenged crimes or the actual evidence used to convict, the essential elements of one challenged offense also establish the essential elements of another challenged offense.

 Williamson contends Belser and Richardson should have been argued by appellate counsel as bases for vacating all but one of his arson convictions.
 However, we observe that Belser was not decided until well after Williamson's appellate attorney filed his brief.
 For purposes of ineffective assistance of appellate counsel claims, we judge the reasonableness of appellate counsel's strategic decisions based upon precedent that was available at the time the brief was filed.
 See Bieghler v.
-State, 690 N.E.2d 188, 197 n.
-6 (Ind.1997); Mason v.
-Hanks, 97 F.3d 887, 897 (7th Cir.
-1996).
-Thus, we will look only to the state of the law as of October 20, 1999, in determining whether appellate counsel made a reasonable strategic decision by not making a double jeopardy argument on Williamson's behalf.
+State,

 Conclusion